g-wenzel/mail-to-dokuwiki/README.md

 If all goes well, the following will be created -

-* A new wiki page located in the designated namespace named the email subject line sans the prefix
+* A new wiki page located in the designated namespace named the email subject line or the webpage title sans the prefix
-	* Text content of wiki page will be the text component of the email (HTML is not supported)
-	* Files, created from the email attached and prefixed with the current time, will be uploaded and linked as expected
 * A simple email with the direct link to the wiki page will be sent to requesting email address

 If you encounter any permission error, ensure that you have the permission to write to the `/data/pages` and `/data/media` directories.